Egypt

 Award Profile

-The Fulbright U.S. Program is now open and accepting applications for academic year 2023-2024.
+The Fulbright U.S. Student Program is now open and accepting applications for academic year 2024-2025.
 The goal of the Fulbright Program in Egypt is to ensure students have a deeply enriching and productive experience, academically and culturally, and to promote mutual understanding between Egypt and the United States.
 Egypt is a country with a rich history, a beautiful and diverse topography, and a robust and nuanced cultural context.
-It is known for its bustling capital, its rapidly growing population, and its unique role in the region.
+It is known for its bustling capital, rapidly growing population, and unique role in the region.
 As a destination, it offers a chance for Americans to learn about civilization’s origins and experience the thrill of navigating a complex locale.

-The Fulbright U.S. Student Program to Egypt provides grant opportunities for American Master’s and doctoral degree students in all fields to conduct their graduate dissertation research in Cairo.
+The Fulbright U.S. Student Program to Egypt provides grant opportunities for American master’s and doctoral degree students in all fields to conduct their graduate dissertation research in Cairo.
 Fulbright U.S. Students are placed at public or private universities or research institutions in Egypt.
 The Fulbright Commission in Egypt provides substantive support through the affiliation and pre-arrival process.
 The Commission will liaise with Egyptian universities on U.S. Students’ behalf to confirm affiliation, assist with the general clearance process, and provide guidance regarding travel and arrival logistics.
-Clearance from the Government of Egypt is required for all Fulbright U.S. Student grants and must be obtained for award issuance.
-The Commission will facilitate this process on the students’ behalf.
-Final awards for 2023-2024 are contingent upon medical clearance, clearance by the Government of Egypt, the availability of funds, the security situation in country and the operating status of the host institutions and the Fulbright Program in-country.

 Grant Length